EthanGrant1/GVSU-CIS350-RhythmWare/docs/high_level_tasks.md

-# High Level Tasks For Out Term Project
+# High Level Tasks For Our Term Project

 ## Tasks that have been completed